-Over the Christmas holiday, I watched Trisha Yearwood make a delicious Honey Mustard Glazed Ham that made my mouth water the entire time she was cooking it.
+Over the Christmas holiday, I watched Trisha's Southern Kitchen on Food Network and she was making a delicious Honey Mustard Glazed Ham that made my mouth water the entire time she was cooking it.

-I knew right then and there it would be a ham I intended on making for every holiday from here on out.
+I knew right then and there it would be a ham recipe I intended to make for every holiday from here on out.

-When I first saw the amount of brown sugar and dijon mustard that goes in this, I wasn't for sure I was going to like it, but trust me.
+When I first saw the amount of brown sugar and Dijon mustard that goes in this, I wasn't sure I was going to like it, but trust me.
 As it cooks, the honey and brown sugar begin to caramelize making this rich sauce that you want to drink.

 Y'all — it is that good.